-As the prospects for military action against Iraq grew, the opposition began planning its role in the war and the post-war period.
-During December 14-17, 2002, with U.S. officials attending, major Iraqi opposition groups held a conference in London.
-In advance of the meeting, the Bush Administration appointed NSC official Zalmay Khalilzad to be a liaison to the Iraqi opposition.
+Zalmay Khalilzad to be a liaison to the Iraqi opposition.
 The conference was organized by the same six groups whose leaders visited Washington in August 2002, but included other groups as well, and they discussed whether the opposition should declare a provisional government.
 The Administration opposed that step on the grounds that doing so was premature and would give the impression that outside powers were determining Iraq's political structure.

 The meeting ended with agreement to form a 65-member follow-up committee, which some criticized as weighted heavily toward Shiite Islamist groups such as SCIRI.
-The opposition met again during February 24-27, 2003, in northern Iraq.
-Against the urging of U.S. representatives at the meeting, the opposition agreed to form a six man committee that would prepare for a transition regime, although it stopped short of declaring a provisional government.
+The opposition met again during February 24-27, 2003, in northern Iraq, and formed, against the urging of U.S. representatives at the meeting, a six-seat committee to prepare for a transition regime.
+The assembled groups did not declare a provisional government.
 The six-person committee included PUK leader Jalal Talabani, KDP leader Masud Barzani, SCIRI leader Mohammed Baqr Al Hakim, Chalabi, INA leader Iyad Alawi, and a former Iraqi foreign minister Adnan Pachachi.
-(All six groups of these personalities, or their designated representatives, are on Governing Council.)
+(A member from each of the six groups is on the Governing Council.)